WindowsAzure-TrainingKit/HOL-DeployingActiveDirectoryPS/HOL.md

 	dcdiag.exe
 	````

-	_This output of the command confirms that DC01 was successfully promoted to domain controller._
+	>**Note:** The output of the command confirms that DC01 was successfully promoted to domain controller

 <a name='Summary'/>
 ## Summary ##